20 min read

 Once all of your copy is in place, you can start to customize the fonts, colors, and graphics within your form.
 If you are feeling extra creative, think about making two or three versions of your landing page to see which you like best.

 At least for now, we will start with creating one key landing page that you can implement into your design.
-Most of our ConvertKit users can be up and running with their new landing pages in as little as thirty minutes to an hour.

 Once you have the email sequence and any important incentives connected to the landing page, you’ll be ready to publish it and start gaining new email subscribers!

 Check out our Knowledgeable to learn more about creating and customizing one of our landing page templates to fit your brand.

 If you’re already a ConvertKit user, jump on into the landing page builder to get started.

 If you’re not a ConvertKit user, you can try out our landing page builder and more for a free 14-day trial.
 Just click the button below and you'll be on your way to testing out our landing page templates.